vmware-tanzu/velero/v1.0.0-beta.1/troubleshooting.md

 ### Velero reports `custom resource not found` errors when starting up.

 Velero's server will not start if the required Custom Resource Definitions are not found in Kubernetes.
-Apply the `config/common/00-prereqs.yaml` file to create these definitions, then restart Velero.
+Run `velero install` again to install any missing custom resource definitions.

 ### `velero backup logs` returns a `SignatureDoesNotMatch` error